EL NIDO PALAWAN TRAVEL GUIDE

 - Click here to check the availability with klook.com.

 3. Coron to El Nido

 By ferry: 3 ferry companies serve El Nido’s port: Jomilia Shipping Lines, Phimal Fast Ferries and Montenegro Lines.
 The ride takes about 4 hours and costs 1700 pesos (30 USD).
-We took the Montenegro Lines, but we suggest taking Jomilia Shipping because the boat is slightly larger and better holds the sea which is always rough.
+We took the Montenegro Lines, but we suggest taking Jomilia Shipping because the boat is slightly larger and better holds the sea, which is always rough.
 If you suffer from seasickness, it is better that you take some tablets for it.

 By flight: the AirSWIFT connect Corn Airport to El Nido airport with a single daily flight.
-If you book in advance, you can find the ticket around 60 USD.
+If you book in advance, you can find the ticket for around 60 USD.

 4. San Vicente to El Nido

 Only a couple of companies connect San Vicente Poblacion (the town proper) to El Nido by minivan, and the daily rides are a couple.
-You can go to the San Vicente Poblacion pier, near the public market, where you will find a travel agency (the San Vicente tour and travel) where you can book the minivan ride to El Nido or other destinations.
+You can go to the San Vicente Poblacion pier, near the public market, where you will find a travel agency (the San Vicente tour and travel) to book the minivan ride to El Nido or other destinations.
 You can also ask at the reception of your accommodation or book directly on the Deskubre Palawan company’s website.
 The two rides leave around 7.30 am, and the trip takes around 4 hours.
 The minivan also stops in Tay Tay.
 The cost is about 700 PHP.

 WHERE TO SLEEP IN EL NIDO